microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 this API.
 This option when set will shut down the application(s) associated with WinAppSDK packages, update the WinAppSDK packages and restart the application(s).

-// OPENISSUE: If this option is set when updating main package, then whether the out of process com server from the main package such as push Notifications needs to be explicitly restarted needs to be understood.
-If restart it is needed, then the API will handle explicitly restarting it.
-This is under investigation.
+If this option is set when updating singleton package, then the out of process com server from the singleton package such as push Notifications is explicitly restarted.

 When the API is updating framework package and ForceDeployment option is set, then all dependent packages that are NOT currently in use will be immediately re-installed to refer to the updated